Photograph: A scene of devastation in Mullivaikkal pictured days after the Sri Lankan military had overrun the area.

 The quartet should be investigated for war crimes, crimes against humanity, and genocide of Sri Lankan civilian Tamils unconnected with the conflict between the government and the LTTE.

 The Government of Sri Lanka is unwilling to investigate itself.

 Photograph supplied on 4th May 2009 inside Menik Farm, where hundreds of thousands of Tamils were to be detained by the Sri Lankan military.

 3rd May 2009

 ‘Horrendous act of genocide’

-The LTTE’s Political Head B Nadesan accused the Sri Lankan government for deliberately carrying out "horrendous act of genocide", with their restriction on food, medicines and humanitarian access to Tamil civilians in the final conflict zone.
+The LTTE’s Political Head B Nadesan accused the Sri Lankan government of deliberately carrying out a "horrendous act of genocide", with their restriction on food, medicines and humanitarian access to Tamil civilians in the final conflict zone.

 See more from TamilNet here.

 The OHCHR Investigation on Sri Lanka (OISL) found that,